taylankabbani/Streaming-Pipeline/README.md

 2. ** workorder API**: Will stream data from `workorder.json` folder in the data_source dir.
 Will stream using endpoint.
 Access it using: http://192.168.0.1:5000/stream_data_workorder

+## Kafka
+This section describes the Kafak component in the Pipeline.

+#### KafkaAdmin:
+connects to the kafka cluster and performs different admin functions such as create, delete topics, also kafka config can be set such as partition number (`Default 3`) and replication factor (`Default 1`).
+* Auto creation is disabled on the cluster so data will not be consumed by the broker unless a topic is created first.
+I set like this for security reasons obviously `:(`.
+* The Kafak cluster depends on Zookeeper running on `192.168.0.2:2181`
+* Kafka Bootstrap Server is on bootstrap server is on: `192.168.0.3:9092`

+#### ABS_producer:
+An abstraction to create a producer to consume from APIs and write to kafka broker(s).